erikj/presentations/design-build-web-apis/slides/ch3-model.md

 !SLIDE

-# Example
+# API Story Example

-*As an account manager, I was to store a company in the database to track an account.*
+*As an account manager, I want to store a company in the database to track an account.*

 > Home
 >